4 Ways You're Attracting Mosquitoes Without Knowing

 Who doesn’t love summer?
 Warm weather, longer days, more time spent outside -- what’s not to love?
 The answer to that is unfortunately mosquitoes.
 Here in Florida, mosquitoes can be relentless, often pushing homeowners indoors to avoid itchy bites.

 Mosquitoes aren’t only annoying - they’re pretty dangerous, too.
 Mosquitoes are one of the deadliest animals in the world, causing more than 750,000 deaths and transmitting diseases like Malaria, Zika Virus, and West Nile to humans.
 What’s more, they can transmit diseases to our pets too -- like heartworm.
-All in all, these pests are a very real threat, especially to homeowners in Florida.
+While the most common spiders in Florida do a good job of reducing mosquito populations, these pests are a very real threat, especially to homeowners that want to enjoy their yards.
 So, what’s a person to do?

 With the Zika Virus being in the news for the last year or so, mosquito prevention has become a bigger conversation than ever before.
 We need to be more vigilant than ever in the fight against these pesky insects.
 So, where do you start?
 There are a million things you can do to deter mosquitoes from biting you.
 But first - let’s talk about the most common ways you are attracting them without even knowing.

 The most common things attracting mosquitoes to your yard are: